- Our United Way

 Additional partnerships have been identified, such as the High School Distance Learning Series, the Free Tax Preparation clinics, and the new Lifelong Learning Initiative, which will focus on educational opportunities for all ages.

 As the Community Impact Team moves forward with initiatives and programs designed to better our community, it is important to first know where we are now.
 Our current community indicators stand as the basis for measuring future success.
-The selected indicators for Muskingum, Perry and Morgan Counties in the areas of Income, Education and Health are: (Click on the title to go to the data)
+Some of the selected indicators for Muskingum, Perry and Morgan Counties are below.
+You can also view indicators by choosing the specific pillar under the Community Indicators on the Home Page.